 Navigation to the appropriate text is slower than in Overleaf, since I am a heavy user of embedded notes.
 This means that I have to search for the text in the note, then open the note, and THEN edit it.
 In overleaf, you just edit the text directly.

-You cannot collaborate with others in Obsidian
+You cannot collaborate with others in the free version of Obsidian

 You cannot write comments in the way you can in Google docs and mention other people (unless you pay)